A common question I receive from folks is how can they achieve their athletic or fitness goals but still have a social life with friends and family?

 For humans to live in optimal condition we obviously need water, food, shelter, family and friends.
 But what has happened to everyone at some point is that we lose of sight of another important factor that we need to create optimal conditions…Balance.

 Having a balanced life is a great life.
-You could compare a balanced life to a balanced physique.
-When your physique is balanced it looks and performs in fantastic manner.
+You could compare a balanced life to a balanced physique because when your physique is balanced it looks and performs in fantastic manner.

 Your upper and lower body are equally trained and you do not have major imbalances or injuries due to overcompensation.